Explaining Object Detectors via Collective Contribution of Pixels: Additional experimental results

 \subsection{Additional results for patch combination}

-In \cref{sec:compare_heatmap}, we present quantitative results demonstrating the effect of increasing $r$.
-Here, we show the additional results to further support this analysis. \cref{fig:change_a_more} illustrates the effect of $r$ on patch identification.
-As shown in \cref{fig:change_a_more}, the proposed method identifies more features, reflecting the effect of considering the collective contributions of a larger set of patches.
-For example, as shown on the left side of \cref{fig:change_a_more} (a) (detection for the aeroplane), the identified features for $r=1$ include the front and rear parts of the aeroplane, while the wings are additionally identified for $r=2$ and $r=3$, indicating that these features collectively contribute to the detection.
+In Sec.~\ref{sec:compare_heatmap}, we demonstrate the effect of increasing $r$.
+Here, we show the additional results to further support this analysis.
+Figure~\ref{fig:change_a_more} illustrates the effect of $r$ on patch identification.
+As shown in Fig.~\ref{fig:change_a_more}, the proposed method identifies more features, reflecting the effect of considering the collective contributions of a larger set of patches.
+For example, as shown on the left side of Fig.~\ref{fig:change_a_more} (a) (detection for the aeroplane), the identified features for $r=1$ include the front and rear parts of the aeroplane, while the wings are additionally identified for $r=2$ and $r=3$, indicating that these features collectively contribute to the detection.

 Increasing $r$ also leads to more accurate identification of important patches.
-As shown on the right side of \cref{fig:change_a_more} (a) (detection of the mug cup), the case with $r=1$ fails to identify the critical patches in the initial steps, whereas $r=2$ and $r=3$ successfully identify these patches at earlier steps.
+As shown on the right side of Fig.~\ref{fig:change_a_more} (a) (detection of the banana), the case with $r=1$ fails to identify the critical patches in the initial steps, whereas $r=2$ and $r=3$ successfully identify these patches at earlier steps.
 This improvement is particularly effective for patch insertion.
 Patch insertion gradually adds patches to an empty image.
 Therefore, at earlier steps, the reward function value changes only slightly due to the limited pixel information, making it difficult to identify important patches.
-Increasing $r$ mitigates this problem by considering Sharpley values and interactions among more patches, leading to more accurate identification of important patches.
+Increasing $r$ mitigates this problem by considering Shapley values and interactions among more patches, leading to more accurate identification of important patches.